ckuelker/quick-guide-en-us/DevOps/Mail/postfix-statistics.md

 ## Poststats

-Unlike the name the `postats` tool (GPLv3), despite the name is postfix monitor with a web interface and mail sending capability triggered via cron.
+Unlike the name the `poststats` tool (GPLv3), despite the name is postfix monitor with a web interface and mail sending capability triggered via cron.
 Since it seems not providing a statistic it will not covered in this document.

 ### Links